Matías Ramón Mella: Dominican Declaration of Independence

 Puerta del Conde, the location of the legendary "blunderbuss" shot of Matías Ramón Mella.

 Sources vary on how the events of the "blunderbuss" shot transpired.
-It is said that on the night of February 27, 1844, when the revolutionaries met at the destined meeting spot, they were shocked to discover the number of those expected to appear was much smaller than expected.
-This was due to the Haitian authorities being alerted, who responding to the conspiracy, deployed a military operation in key parts of the city.
-Faced with this situation, one of those present, having verified that not all of his fellow freedom fighters were present, suggested postponing these plans until further favorable circumstances.
+It is said that on the night of February 27, 1844, when the revolutionaries met at the designated meeting spot, they realized that the turnout was much smaller than expected due to the Haitian authorities being alerted, who, responding to the conspiracy, deployed a military operation in key parts of the city.
+Faced with this situation, one of those present suggested postponing these plans until further favorable circumstances.
 Mella, however, objected to the proposal and declared the impossibility of turning back.
-He then fired his blunderbuss shot into the air to end the hesitation that threatened to bring failure.
+He then fired his blunderbuss shot into the air to end the hesitation.
 A testimony, written by Eustache Juchereau de Saint Denys, a member of the French consul in Santo Domingo, who had heard the famous blunderbuss, writes:

 The night of the 27th was the day set for that attempt.
 The authority was on guard, the general restlessness, it was hoped, however, that the order would not be disturbed.
 The Vicar General, the most influential people in the city made useless efforts to bring more reasonable sentiments to that youth.
 They were unbreakable, and as they announced, the signal was given at 11 at night by a rifle shot fired into the air.

 José María Serra de Castro, one of the founders of La Trinitaria, who was an author of one of the main historical sources of the 1844 revolution, wrote that once Duartistas and Febreristas met at La Misercordia, they found that the number of attendees was less than expected.
 He explains: